 We build strategic partnerships between government, industry, education and community providers to develop local responses ensuring the opportunity for all young people in the region to successfully complete Year 12 or equivalent Certificate II and successfully transition from school to further education, training or employment.

 Partnership brokers build partnerships with government, industry, education and community providers to develop local responses to support young people in the region.
-Our partnership brokers operate within the Youth Commitments and Community Transition Support programs.

 - Identify areas within the region where young people are at risk of disengaging with school or training